 Steering Committee of History UK (HE); EU History networks, Cliohnet and Cliohres.

 Summary of research interestsPlaces:

 - Britain & Ireland

-My research interests include the history of the European Central Middle Ages, focusing on the Norman diaspora of the period, c.
+Research interests include the history of the European Central Middle Ages, focusing on the Norman diaspora of the period, c.
 900-1200, in Northern France, the British Isles and Ireland, and Southern Italy.
 They also include aspects of medieval ecclesiastical history, such as the role of the bishop; saints and their cults, and the history of monasticism.
-In addition, I have an interest in representations of the the Medieval ‘Other world’ in dream narratives, ghostly apparitions and descriptions of Heaven, Hell and Purgatory.
+Also an interest in representations of the the Medieval ‘Other world’ in dream narratives, ghostly apparitions and descriptions of Heaven, Hell and Purgatory.
 Further research areas concern the problems and possibilities of historical biography; masculinities and the gendered representation of men in medieval sources, particularly in the period, c.1000-1200.
-Finally, I have an interest in the Victorian and early twentieth-century historiographical foundations of the study of medieval history in Britain and North America: particularly through the work of Edward A. Freeman (1823-92), and Charles Homer Haskins (1870-1937).
+Finally, Victorian and early twentieth-century historiographical foundations of the study of medieval history in Britain and North America: particularly through the work of Edward A. Freeman (1823-92), and Charles Homer Haskins (1870-1937).

 Current research activities

 Biography of Kings Edgar and Alexander I of Scots.